Step-by-Step dApp

 ___etny_result___(string);

-To use either template, users need to provide the code in the corresponding programming language that defines the specific task they want to execute.
-As you can see, the___etny_result___ function is specially used inside a Ethernity Cloud Runner tasks.
+As you can see, the`___etny_result___` function is specially used inside a Ethernity Cloud Runner tasks.
 When executing a task, this function allows the task code to send the result back to the Ethernity Cloud ecosystem.

-Because there is no output console of the code that is being process, this special function plays a crucial role in ensuring that the results of executed tasks are safely recorded and sent to the user performing the task request.
-For our example we are using the following nodejs code:
+Because there is no output console of the code that is being process, this special function plays a crucial role in ensuring that the results of executed tasks are safely recorded and sent to the user performing the task request.\

 const code = `___etny_result___("Hello, World!")`;

-2. App Function Component:
+3. **App Function Component:**

-Define the App function component, which plays a pivotal role in rendering the entire application.
+Define the `App` function component, which plays a pivotal role in rendering the entire application.

 function App() {